ethred/Portfolio/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 [Desktop Version Portfolio] <a name="about-project"></a>
+# 📖 [Portfolio] <a name="about-project"></a>

-**[Desktop Version Portfolio]** is a small one page project that will assist me in getting familiar with the essential tools that I will need to learn and apply in this project and name it as the Set up of Desktop version Portfolio.
+**[Portfolio]** is a small one page project that will assist me in getting familiar with the essential tools that I will need to learn and apply in this project and name it as the Set up of Portfolio.

 ## 🛠 Built With <a name="built-with"></a>